 Contractors usually break out their COGS by job so they can track job profitability and compare costs to their estimate for a specific project.
 Most accounting software for construction will do this for you quite easily.

-Tips for calculating cost of goods sold for contractors
+Contractor tips for calculating cost of goods sold

 - Set up your accounting software and the chart of accounts to track cost of goods sold.
 You may want to set up multiple general ledger accounts for these costs to keep things organized.